 2. Enable AirPlay Streaming

 AirPlay is Apple’s streaming technology that is compatible with iOS and macOS devices.
 Unsurprisingly, Kodi supports AirPlay making it easier to stream content from your Apple devices.
-There’s no reason not to take advantage of this amazing feature, especially if run Kodi on a TV.

 - Open the Settings menu and go to ‘Services’;

 - Now pick ‘AirPlay’ from the left-placed menu;

 - Enable AirPlay by toggling the switch to ‘ON’.

 3. Add Multiple Users